MicrosoftDocs/winrt-api/windows.ui.xaml/uielement_pointerentered.md

 ## -remarks
 The [PointerEntered](uielement_pointerentered.md) event fires in response to a pointer moving into the element's bounding area.
-Touch, mouse, and pen/stylus interactions are received, processed, and managed as pointer input in Windows Store app.
+Touch, mouse, and pen/stylus interactions are received, processed, and managed as pointer input in UWP app.
 Any of these devices and their interactions can produce a [PointerEntered](uielement_pointerentered.md) event.
 For more info, see [Handle pointer input](http://msdn.microsoft.com/library/bdbc9e33-4037-4671-9596-471dcf855c82) and also the other remarks in this topic.

 Use a handler based on [PointerEventHandler](../windows.ui.xaml.input/pointereventhandler.md) to handle this event.